• Skip to primary navigation

 Instructions

-1. Remove the membrane from the ribs: On the bone side of the ribs, work a butter knife between the membrane and the bone, then grab with a paper towel and pull the membrane off of the ribs.
+2. Remove the membrane from the ribs: On the bone side of the ribs, work a butter knife between the membrane and the bone, then grab the membrane with a paper towel and pull it away from the ribs.
 Pull gently but firmly; if the membrane tears while you’re pulling, work the knife under the remaining pieces and pull them off as well.
-Trim the flap of meat from the bone side as well - either discard it, or sprinkle it with rub and add it to the pot with the ribs.
+Trim the flap of meat from the bone side as well - either discard it or sprinkle it with rub and add it to the pot with the ribs.
 (It makes a nice cook’s snack.)

-3. Season the ribs and put them in the pressure cooker: Sprinkle both sides of the ribs with the rub.
+3. Season the ribs and cut the rack into 4 pieces: Sprinkle both sides of the ribs with the rub, concentrating the rub on the meaty side of the ribs.
 Cut the rack of ribs into 4 pieces, cutting between every 3rd bone.
+Pour 1 cup of water and 1 tablespoon of liquid smoke into an Instant Pot or other pressure cooker.
+Stack the ribs in the pot, bone side down, in a loose pile.

 5. Sauce and broil the ribs: Put the ribs, bone side down, on a rimmed baking sheet.
-Brush the ribs with the barbecue sauce, then put under a broiler set to high.
+Brush the ribs with the barbecue sauce, then put them under a broiler set to high.
 Broil the ribs until the sauce is bubbling and just starting to brown, about 5 minutes.
-Remove the ribs from the broiler, brush with another layer of sauce, and serve.
+Remove the ribs from the broiler, brush with another layer of sauce, serve, and enjoy!

 • Prep Time: 10 minutes